-24.27 It is essential for the Probation Service and CT policing to take a shared leadership role in specialist MAPPA meetings for this group of offenders, whether or not this is achieved through having a formal designation of joint Chairs.
+24.26 CT MAPPA meetings must be jointly chaired by representatives of NSD and CTP.
 Probation Service Chairs should be vetted to at least SC level.
-The MAPPA meeting Chair(s), MAPPA Coordinator, members of Counter Terrorist Policing at national and/or local levels and the Probation Counter Terrorism (PCT) Lead (for offenders under probation supervision) may meet before the MAPPA meeting to ensure that the Chair is fully briefed.
-Such meetings provide an opportunity to agree levels of intelligence or information-sharing and to discuss disclosure and any specific issues relating to the management of the offender.
+The MAPPA meeting Chair(s), members of CTP at national and/or local levels and the PCTL (for offenders under probation supervision) may meet ahead of the formal meeting to ensure that the Chairs are fully briefed.
+Such meetings provide an opportunity to agree levels of intelligence or information-sharing, and to discuss disclosure and any specific issues relating to the management of the offender.
 MAPPA meeting Chairs should be aware of specific sentencing and release provisions as they apply to those convicted of TACT and TACT connected offending.

-24.28 Information-sharing between agencies and security management are likely to be more prominent in TACT and TACT connected cases because of the national security aspect and the sensitivity of the information involved.
-Invitations to MAPPA meetings for TACT and TACT related offenders should be carefully considered, and will need to include Counter-Terrorism Policing.
-The MAPPA meeting Chair should agree appropriate attendees with Counter Terrorism Police colleagues on a case-by-case basis.
+24.27 Information-sharing between agencies and security management is likely to be more prominent in TACT, TACT connected and terrorism risk cases because of the national security aspect and the sensitivity of the information involved.
+Meeting Chairs will need to carefully consider invitations to MAPPA meetings for these offenders, and will need to include CTP.
+The MAPPA meeting Chairs should agree appropriate attendees, including representation from CT, Probation, local policing and other agencies, on a case-by-case basis.
 DTC agencies (or others) should be invited to attend Level 2 or 3 meetings where there is an identified benefit from their presence at the meeting.
+Prevent Leads/Co-ordinators should be invited once the likely release area is known.
 Meetings provide formal oversight at the right level of seniority (2 or 3) by the agencies responsible for managing risk or contributing the risk management plan and, where necessary, facilitate explanations and assistance from senior representatives of DTC agencies.

-24.29 Given the oversight role and the focus on achieving outcomes beyond active case management, agencies must prioritise attendance.
+24.28 Given the oversight role of MAPPA meetings and the focus on achieving outcomes beyond active case management, agencies must prioritise attendance.
 Representation from all invited agencies, including the Prison Service (see Chapter 15 - Custody), is essential to ensure the optimum exchange of information.
-MAPPA meeting

-Chairs should satisfy themselves that information flows between prison, police, and Probation Service (and care teams where applicable) are agreed by all to be satisfactory for offenders still in custody or hospital.
-Specialist advice can be obtained from Probation Service /HMPS Counter Terrorism teams.
+MAPPA meeting Chairs should satisfy themselves that information flows between prison, police, and the Probation Service (and YOTs and care teams where applicable) are agreed by all to be satisfactory for offenders still in custody or hospital.
+Specialist advice can be obtained from the JExU operational network.
 Unresolved concerns should be escalated to the SMB Chair who can contact the national MAPPA team for advice.

-24.30 As for all MAPPA meetings, at every meeting
+24.29 As for all MAPPA meetings, at every meeting